luudinhmac/GeneratorQRCode/README.md

 # GeneratorQRCode
-Generate code from personal information
+Generate code from personal information using python